City of Brampton Logo

 Issues related between the landlord and tenant is to be directed to the Landlord Tenant Board.

-Residents who apply for and receive a rental licence in 2025 will receive a free smoke alarm.
+Residents who apply for and receive a rental licence will receive a free smoke alarm.
 This initiative is designed to enhance fire safety in homes across the city.

 Eligible residents will receive one smoke alarm per registration.